 that the day of the Lord

-The Day of the Lord refers to both the Tribulation period of seven years and the Millennium [1000 years], thus; the Day of the Lord covers 1007 years.
-This is the time when the Lord will sovereignly and directly intervene into the affairs of man.
+The Day of the Lord refers to both the Tribulation period of seven years and the Millennium (1000 years) thus; the Day of the Lord covers 1007 years.
+This is the time when the Lord will sovereignly and directly intervene in the affairs of man.
 Old Testament prophets expounded this day (Isaiah 13:9-11; Joel 2:28-32; Zephaniah 1:14-18; 3:14-15).
 This time will commence after the Rapture.

 so comes as a thief

 Every time the New Testament refers to the Lord’s coming as a thief, it refers to the Day of the Lord or the Second Coming, not the Rapture.
 The Day of the Lord will come like a thief who does not send an engraved invitation that he is coming.
 We do not say, “I understand that a thief is coming tomorrow at 2:00 am.
 We better prepare ourselves.”
 A thief is different from a robber.
 A robber openly takes what he wants by brute force.
 A thief steals in secret or by fraud.
 The thief does not openly announce his designs.
 He comes unexpectedly when his victim is totally unprepared.
 Paul adds shock to the unforeseen.

 A thief comes when people are asleep.
 This day will be both a surprise and sudden to those living at that time.
 The New Testament describes both the Rapture and the Day of the Lord as sudden comings.

 Paul does not concern himself with what happens in the Day of the Lord as such over this period of 1007 years.
 His sole interest is how it begins.
 That is why he refers to this period as beginning in the same manner as a thief in the night.
 The way it will come is very important for its manner of coming determines what sort of day it is.
 The way it comes also tells what it has to do with the church if anything!